Updated: Jun 16, 2021

 We often make our decisions based on what other people will think of them.
 Depending on the situation, we will care about the opinion of different people.
 When we are employed at a company, it is very likely that the opinion we care the most about, is either our boss's, or the opinion of the colleagues with whom we work the most.

-What happens when we work using this mindset, is that we create the recurrent feeling that we will disappoint the person who's opinion we care about.
+What happens when we work using this mindset, is that we create the recurrent feeling that we'll disappoint the person who's opinion we care about.
 We feel that this person will be disappointed because we don't have enough information to make the perfect choice.

 You might think that the solution to this situation is to get as much information as you can.
 Partly, this helps.
 But truthfully, that won't solve it all.